aws-samples/amazon-lookout-for-metrics-samples/README.md

 ## Initial Setup

-You will need a working environment in which to get your data ready for Amazon Lookout for Metrics, this can be done locally with Excel but many customers enjoy using Python and tools like Pandas, so here we will start by deploying a CloudFormation Template that will provision an environment for your work going forward.
+You will need a working environment in which to get your data ready for Amazon Lookout for Metrics, this can be done locally with Excel but many customers enjoy using Python and tools like Pandas, so here you will start by deploying a CloudFormation Template that will provision an environment for your work going forward.

 The first step is to deploy a CloudFormation template that will perform much of the initial setup for you.
 In another browser window login to your AWS account.
 Once you have done that open the link below in a new tab to start the process of deploying the items you need via CloudFormation.